Edgar Awards

-The Edgar Allan Poe Awards, popularly called the Edgars, are presented every year by the Mystery Writers of America which is based in New York City.
+The Edgar Awards, are presented every year by the Mystery Writers of America which is based in New York City.
 Named after American writer Edgar Allan Poe (1809–1849), a pioneer in the genre, the awards honor the best in mystery fiction, non-fiction, television, film, and theater published or produced in the previous year.

 Active author categories

 Robert L. Fish Memorial Award

 The Robert L. Fish Memorial Award was established in 1984 to honor the best first mystery short story by an American author.
 The winners are listed below.